lars-chen/lars-chen.github.io/_pages/cv.md

 ======
 * B.A. in Mathematics, University of North Carolina - Chapel Hill, 2019
 * B.S. in Biomedical and Health Sciences Engineering, University of North Carolina - Chapel Hill, 2019
+* B.S. in Biomedical and Health Sciences Engineering, North Carolina State University, 2019
 * M.S. in Computational Neuroscience, Technical University of Berlin, 2024 (expected)

 Research experience
 ======
+*  Winter 2023 to present: Lab Rotation
+  * Technical University of Berlin
+  * Duties included: Constructed a balanced latent variable model using VAE for fair facial image generation.
+  * Supervisor: Dr. Abel Wu & Prof. Klaus Robert Müller

+*  Winter 2022 to Summer 2023: Lab Rotation
+  * Charité Medical University
+  * Duties included: Constructed a deep structural causal model for causal inference of MR images of brains with multiple sclerosis.
+Project was extended as an upcoming master's thesis.
+  * Supervisor: Prof. Ritter

-*  Winter 2022 to Present: Graduate Research Assistant
+*  Winter 2022 to Present: Graduate Research Assistant & Lab Rotation
-  * Humboldt Universität zu Berlin
+  * Humboldt University at Berlin
-  * Duties included: Numerical simulations and analysis of sparse activitiy and its effect on memory capacity in binary, associative networks
+  * Duties included: Numerical simulations and analysis of sparse activity and its effect on memory capacity in binary, associative networks.
+Grading of Models of Neural Systems computer practical and supervision of the final project.
   * Supervisor: Prof. Kempter

 * Fall 2016 to Summer 2019: Undergraduate Research Assistant